African Grey Parrots as Pets

 Medium and large parrots play vigorously and may bite

 The size of the parrot cage should match the size of the bird.
-There are small, medium and large parrot cages available and the bird owner must make sure that the cage is optimum for their particular type of birds.
+There are small, medium, and large cages available and the bird owner must make sure that the cage is optimum for their particular type of birds.

 For African Grey Parrots, a typical parrot cage set up includes: